-1 reach conciliation or settlement.
-2 [Section 10.
-Healthcare Provider 3 A noncompete agreement, no-business agreement, no-recruitment agreement, or 4 nonsolicitation agreement is prohibited and unenforceable against a physician or other healthcare 5 provider as defined by [cite to state law regulating healthcare providers] when working as a 6 physician or other healthcare provider.]
-7 Legislative Note: A state should identify the statutes that provide for regulation of the types of 8 healthcare providers that would be subject to this Section.
-9 [Comment 10 This section enacts a fundamental policy that patients have the right to choose and to 11 continue treatment with their own healthcare provider.
-The policy is analogous to the prohibition 12 on noncompetes and restricting lawyers.
-This section makes the listed agreements unenforceable 13 against a healthcare provider even when ancillary to a sale of a business.
-This is similar to the 14 regulation of the equivalent lawyer agreements, which generally are not enforceable even 15 ancillary to a sale of a business.
-Just as the Rules of Professional Conduct allow for the 16 enforceability of some payment-for-competition agreements against lawyers, however, this 17 section allows for the enforceability of payment-for-competition agreements against a healthcare provider, so long as the agreement meets the other requirements of this [act].]
+- 2 Legislative Note: A state should identify the statutes that provide for regulation of the types of - 3 healthcare providers that would be subject to this Section. - 4 [Comment - 5 This section enacts a fundamental policy that patients have the right to choose and to - 6 continue treatment with their own healthcare provider.
+The policy is analogous to the - 7 prohibition on noncompetes and restricting lawyers.
+This section makes the listed - 8 agreements unenforceable against a healthcare provider even when ancillary to a sale of a - 9 business.
+This is similar to the regulation of the equivalent lawyer agreements, which - 10 generally are not enforceable even ancillary to a sale of a business.
+Just as the Rules of - 11 Professional Conduct allow for the enforceability of some payment-for-competition - 12 agreements against lawyers, however, this section allows for the enforceability of payment- - 13 for-competition agreements against a healthcare provider, so long as the agreement meets - 14 the other requirements of this act.

-Section 11.
+Section 145.
 Choice of Law and Forum

-- (a) A choice of law provision that applies to a restrictive employment agreement is prohibited and unenforceable unless it requires that a dispute arising under the agreement must be governed by the law of the jurisdiction where the worker primarily works for the employer or, if the work relationship has ended, the jurisdiction where the worker primarily worked when the relationship ended. - (b) A choice of forum provision that applies to a restrictive employment agreement is prohibited and unenforceable unless it requires that a dispute arising under the agreement must be decided in a jurisdiction where: - (1) the worker primarily works or, if the work relationship has ended, a
+- 16 (a) A choice of law provision that applies to a restrictive employment agreement is - prohibited and unenforceable unless it requires that a dispute arising under the agreement must - be governed by the law of the jurisdiction where the worker primarily works for the employer or, - 19 if the work relationship has ended, the jurisdiction where the worker primarily worked when the - 20 relationship ended.

+- 21 (b) A choice of forum provision that applies to a restrictive employment agreement is - 22 prohibited and unenforceable unless it requires that a dispute arising under the agreement-must - be decided in a jurisdiction where: